activescott/irritable-iterable/readme.md

 const result = await promisedResult assert.deepEqual(result, ["2 is even"])

-// for demonstration purposes, but these could each be fetch calls async function* generateOneTwoThree() {
+// for demonstration purposes, but these could each be expensive asynchronous `fetch` calls async function* generateOneTwoThree() {
   yield 1
   yield 2